BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 From then on, we can create ``Synth`` of this definition.
 Note that if we terminate the server, the ``SynthDef`` is lost.

-The second argument of the ``SynthDef`` is a function which has to be a **UGen Graph Function**.
+The second argument of the ``SynthDef`` is a function that has to be a **UGen Graph Function**.
-It is an instance of Function which details how the ``SynthDef`` unit generators are interconnected, its inputs and outputs, and what parameters are available for external control.
+It is an instance of Function which details how the ``SynthDef`` unit generators are interconnected, their inputs and outputs, and what parameters are available for external control.

 We declare an argument called ``freq`` with a default value of ``200``.
 Then we create an [envelope](sec-envelope) which has a percussive shape.